 Last but not least, Falling Waters Falls is Florida’s highest waterfall.
 It is located about halfway between Tallahassee and Pensacola.
 You can choose to spend a few hours or even a few days at Falling Waters State Park to enjoy the beauty of this 73-foot single-drop waterfall.
 The waterfall leads down into a dark, cylindrical sinkhole at the bottom, and it is truly a natural wonder.
 June, July, and August are the optimal months to view the falls because other months of the year usually have less rainfall in this part of Florida.
 This lovely sight should be on your bucket list of places to see in Florida if you haven’t been here already.
 Falling Waters State Park features a butterfly garden as well, making it a delightful place for outdoor lovers of all ages.

-This list features some of the most picturesque and awe-inspiring waterfalls you may ever see in your life.
-If you love hiking to waterfalls, you should definitely check out some of these places in the eastern United States.
-Go wandering to your heart’s content and have a blast on your next road trip with your friends and family.
+This list features some of the most picturesque and awe-inspiring waterfalls you may ever see.
+If you love waterfalls, check out this itinerary.
+Here's another neat waterfall road trip on the west coast.
+No matter where you travel, go wandering to your heart’s content and have a blast on your next road trip with your friends and family.